Melania Trump Leaves White House Without President Trump, Skips Walking With Him To Marine One [Video]

-On Friday, February 16, a prominent story broke concerning Playboy Playmate of the Year Karen McDougal and Donald Trump.
+On Friday, February 16, a story broke concerning Playboy Playmate Karen McDougal and Donald Trump.
 Karen claimed that Donald Trump showed her Melania Trump’s bedroom in Trump Tower during their alleged nine-month adulterous affair, as reported by the Inquisitr.
-Soon after that, a journalist reported on confusion over President Trump’s travel plans to Mar-a-Lago, with conflicting reports seemingly coming from the White House when compared to Trump’s Twitter account.
+Soon after that, a journalist reported some confusion over President Trump’s travel plans to Mar-a-Lago, with conflicting reports seemingly coming from the White House when compared to Trump’s personal Twitter account.

 Now, CNN is reporting that First Lady Melania Trump decided to forgo the usual walk with President Trump across the South Lawn to arrive without President Trump at Andrews Air Force Base in Maryland.

 Melania arrived in a separate vehicle before President Donald Trump.
-As seen in the attached photo, Melania ascended the stairs of Air Force One at Andrews Air Force Base in Maryland, without President Trump by her side.
+As seen in the attached photo, Melania ascended the stairs of Air Force One at Andrews Air Force Base in Maryland without President Trump by her side.
 The couple is scheduled to spend the long holiday weekend at Mar-a-Lago.
 Although President Trump tweeted about visiting brave people in Parkland, Florida, it is not clear when that trip would occur, or if Melania would join President Trump during that trip.

 First lady Melania Trump skipped the traditional South Lawn couple's walk to Marine One for travel to Florida, opting instead to drive separately ahead of President Donald Trump https://t.co/dSuz7mo4fG pic.twitter.com/5zj1bCPXYy